uint/jtd-derive/README.md

   specify a null literal in the schema.
 - `Result` - `Ok` and `Err` variants usually have different forms, which can't be expressed in Typedef.
+- `OsStr`, `OsString`, `Path`, `PathBuf` - I don't fully understand the subtleties around these types.
+I'm not sure if it's smart to encourage people to use these types at API boundaries other than the Rust FFI.
+If you'd like to discuss, feel free to open an issue describing your use case and thoughts.

 This may all seem quite restrictive, but keep in mind the point of _Typedef_ isn't to be vastly expressive and capable of describing anything that can be